Child Custody

 The LVMPD Missing Persons Section assists the Attorney General’s Office by contacting parents, gathering information, and confirming whether a family court custodial violation has occurred.

-These cases are civil in nature, meaning the LVMPD cannot criminalize them or forcibly remove a child from a custodial parent in connection with a civil custodial violation.
+These cases are civil in nature, meaning LVMPD cannot criminalize them or forcibly remove a child from a custodial parent in connection with a civil custodial violation.

 Once a custodial violation is confirmed, the case is forwarded to the Nevada Attorney General’s Office for further investigation and prosecution.

-Police will get involved if the child is in immediate danger or if there are allegations of abuse and or neglect.
+Police will get involved if the child is in immediate danger or if there are allegations of abuse or neglect.